geo200cn/geo200cn.github.io/getting_started.md

 \

 R can be downloaded from one of the “CRAN” (Comprehensive R Archive Network) sites.
 In the US, the main site is at http://cran.us.r-project.org/.
 Look in the “Download and Install R” area.
 Click on the appropriate link based on your operating system.

+**If you already have R on your computer, make sure you have most updated version of R on your personal computer (3.6.3 "Holding the Windsock").**

 <div style="margin-bottom:25px;">
 </div>